FlexR: Few-shot Classification with Language Embeddings for Structured Reporting of Chest X-rays: Conclusion

-The authors acknowledge the financial support by the Federal Ministry of Education and Research of Germany (BMBF) under project DIVA (FKZ 13GW0469C).
-Ashkan Khakzar was partially supported by the Munich Center for Machine Learning (MCML) with funding from the BMBF under the project 01IS18036B.
-Kristina Mach was partially supported by the Linde \& Munich Data Science Institute, Technical University of Munich PhD Fellowship.
+In this paper, we highlight the need for methods for structured reporting because standardized reports can formalize the evaluation of knowledge embedded in the representations of neural networks.
+We proposed a Few-shot classification with Language Embeddings for chest X-ray Reporting (FlexR) method that utilizes self-supervised pretraining with CLIP to predict fine-grained clinical findings for a given radiology image.
+Our results showed that even with limited image-level annotations, our method can predict the structured reporting subtasks of cardiomegaly severity assessment and localizing pathologies in chest X-rays in a few-shot setting. \midlacknowledgments{ The authors acknowledge the financial support by the Federal Ministry of Education and Research of Germany (BMBF) under project DIVA (FKZ 13GW0469C).
+Ashkan Khakzar was partially supported by the Munich Center for Machine Learning (MCML) with funding from the BMBF under project 01IS18036B.
+Kamilia Zaripova and Kristina Mach were partially supported by the Linde \& Munich Data Science Institute, Technical University of Munich Ph.D.
+Fellowship. }